PieritoAlva95/acme-salary-calculator-ioet/README.md

 ### Steps to Reproduce.

 1. Open the repository in Visual Studio Code.
 2. Get Node.js dependencies in the current project.
-Then type in console `npm install`.
+Then type in the terminal integrated `npm install`.
 Jest is already added in the dependencies in `package.json`.
 3. Run `npm test` to execute tests.